trivago/gollum/docs/src/gen/producer/awsS3.rst

 =====

 This producer sends messages to Amazon S3.

-Each "file" use a configurable batch and sends the content by a multipart upload to s3.
-This principle avoid temporary storage on disk.
+Each "file" uses a configurable batch and sends the content by a multipart upload to s3.
+This principle avoids temporary storage on disk.

-Please keep in mind that Amazon S3 do not support appending to existing objects.
-Because of that a rotation is mandatory in this producer.
+Please keep in mind that Amazon S3 does not support appending to existing objects.
+Therefore rotation is mandatory in this producer.